 Apply a little of the compound to the strop.

-Then gently rub the pen tip over the compound coated strop until the tip is clean.
+Gently rub the pen tip over the compound until the tip is clean.

-Richy Coelho has a video on how to make your own strop.
+If you prefer, you can make a traditional strop.
+Richy Coelho has a video demonstrating this.
 Here’s a link to that video: https://www.youtube.com/watch?v=KFDr5RTKOZc

 LEATHER vs DENIM FABRIC